 Every semester the four courses with the highest enrollments (normally those over 30) are assigned assistants.

-The primary role of the high-enrollment course reader is to assist the instructor in grading quizzes, exams, and papers.
+The primary role of the high-enrollment TA is to assist the instructor in grading quizzes, exams, and papers.
 The instructor will go over the material to be graded and give clear guidelines about the philosophy, methodology, and expected content of the written work.
 In order to be in control of the material, the reader will be strongly encouraged to attend the class meetings.
 It is up to the instructor to assign a just division of grading responsibilities between him- or herself and the assistant(s), and a timeline for completing the work.
 The assistant may be asked to meet with the students to discuss grades on their papers.

 Other Possible Duties